Blackhawk Alpine Race Team (BART)

 - Thursday, 6:30 to 8:00 PM.

-In addition, we will have additional training days at Cascade Mountain tentatively scheduled for December 9, 16 and 30.
+In addition, we will have additional training days at Cascade Mountain, dates TBD.

 WIJARA: The Wisconsin Junior Alpine Racing Association (WIJARA) coordinates four Saturday and Sunday races during the months of January and February.
 A fifth non-league race is also held in March.
 An optional ski camp is also held at Ski Brule in Iron River, MI over the Thanksgiving Holiday for an additional fee.